 Secure Flight and Advance Passenger Information Programs

-When you book travel to, from, within or over the US we’ll ask you to provide a few details during booking.
+When you book travel to, from, within or over the US, we’ll ask you to provide a few details during booking and when you check in at the airport.

-You must provide this information as it is required by the US authorities under the Secure Flight and Advance Passenger Information System (APIS) programs.
+This information is mandatory, as it is required by the US authorities under the Secure Flight and Advance Passenger Information System (APIS) programs.

 - Each passenger's full name exactly as it appears on the passenger’s travel document